Rosh Chodesh Intro: What We’re About

 There were other groups, too – many of which were associated with my professional role: the BJE Principals’ Council; RENA (the Recon Educators’ group); faculty groups; and tzedakah organizations in which I’m active.

-I’m lucky – I’ve benefitted from each of these organizations, at different points and times along my journey to self-actualization.
+I’m lucky – I’ve benefited from each of these organizations, at different points and times along my journey to self-actualization.
 But each involvement addressed only a discrete part of who I am (or was).
 Occasionally, there would be some overlap – but most of the time, the perception of “who” I am is limited to the function that I have in that group.

 I think that’s probably pretty true for most of us.
 And, in many cases, I suspect those boundaries are both necessary and healthy.